Estimated Reading Time: 3 Minutes

-When traveling for the holidays:
+If opting to travel for the holidays:

-- Limit your use of public Wi-Fi as much as possible.
+- Limit your use of public WiFi as much as possible.
 While these networks are incredibly convenient, very often they are unsecure.
-Never access your financial account or any other sites that require a password when using public Wi-Fi.
+Never access your financial account or any other sites that require a password when using public WiFi.

 - Be cautious when using ATMs.
 Inspect the machine carefully before inserting your card.
 Fraudsters can attach card skimmers to the slot that capture your information when you insert it; very often, these look like they are part of the machine.
-Also, always shield the keypad when entering your PIN – scammers can also set up hidden video recorders.
+Always shield the keypad when entering your PIN – scammers can also set up hidden video recorders.
 The safest ATMs to use are attached to banks in well-lit areas.

 - Lock up valuable documents and items wherever you’re staying while traveling.
 If you don’t need your passport, bank cards, or valuables, make sure they are locked in a safe.